lolbraa/Blesta-Utilities/README.md

 -->

 ## Blesta Translate-utility
 For the keyboardwarriors missing shortcuts on [Blesta Translator](https://translate.blesta.com/translation/).
-This scripts simply adds shortcuts to click buttons.
+This scripts simply adds shortcuts to lessen the hassle of having to use the mouse.

+You copy the script into [Tampermonkey](https://www.tampermonkey.net/) and refresh the page.

 Shortcuts
 "CTRL" + "M" to submit translation.